samvdjagt/wvdquickstart/devops.md

                   azurePowerShellVersion: LatestVersion
                 enabled: true
 ```
 This pipeline job takes care of the profiles storage account deployment.
 This storage account, deployed in your resource group, will be used to store the FSLogix user profiles in a file share called *wvdprofiles* by default.
 This deployment does not carry out the Azure Files enablement for a native AD environment (domain joining the storage account), as this is done through a custom script extensions.
-In case of using the AADDS identity approach, this flag will in fact be set on the storage account within this pipeline job.
+In case of using the Azure AD DS identity approach, this flag will in fact be set on the storage account within this pipeline job.

 #### WVD Host Pool Deployment
 ```